NYU-FNC/FakeNewsChallenge/PROPOSAL.md

 Police find mass graves with at least '15 bodies' near Mexico town where 43 students disappeared after police clash,712,unrelated
 ```

-The distribution of the output labels is overwhelmingly "unrelated" to the headline.
-The distribution of the stances are outlined below:
+The distribution of the output labels is overwhelmingly "unrelated" to the headline and is outlined below:

 |   rows  |   unrelated |   discuss |     agree |   disagree |
 |--------:|------------:|----------:|----------:|-----------:|